pragmatrix/Collections.Fluent/README.md

 Instead of ``collection.Add(element)``, you may use ``element.AddTo(collection)``, or instead of ``collection.Remove(element)``, ``element.RemoveFrom(collection)`` can be used, you get the idea.

-By itself, that does not seem like an improvement, but when you use a [fluent API](https://en.wikipedia.org/wiki/Fluent_interface) and [method chaining](https://en.wikipedia.org/wiki/Method_chaining) that parameterizes objects, the last step is often to add an element to a collection.
+By itself, that does not seem like an improvement, but when you use a [fluent API](https://en.wikipedia.org/wiki/Fluent_interface) and [method chaining](https://en.wikipedia.org/wiki/Method_chaining) to parameterize objects, the last step is often to add an element to a collection.
 For example:

 	var container = new StackPanel();